pdion891/solidfire_api/README.md

 # SolidfireApi

-Ruby Gem to connect on Solidfire storage Array API to collect stats.
+Ruby Gem to connect on [Solidfire](http://www.solidfire.com/) storage Array API to collect stats.
 Currently support Simple Authentication and very basic functionalities.

+Currently supporting volumes, cluster and disks listing and stats API call's to collect performance metrics for monitoring usage.
+Nothing for managing cluster yet.

+Creation of VolumeAccessGroup, map volumes and iSCSI initiator.

 Use gem: RestClient to interract with Solidfire API.